vyca2017/content/content/tutorials/clients/build-real-time-chat-with-subscriptions-and-apollo.md

     }
   `,
   updateQuery: (previousState, {subscriptionData}) => {
-    // we'll look at this in a second
+    // ... we'll take a look at this in a second
   }
 })
 ```